Raise your hand if you’re a blogger with the chops to design and code beautiful pages from scratch…

 If you’re willing to put in the time to take advantage of A/B testing, going with Divi Builder will give you the built-in tool you need to maximize the effect of every single element on your site.

-Thrive Themes does have plans to add split-testing to Thrive Content Builder, but that feature has yet to be released.
+Thrive Themes does have plans to add split-testing to Thrive Architect, but that feature has yet to be released.

 In the meantime, you could use a third party tool for split testing such as Google Optimize (it’s free).

-If, on the other hand, you’re more concerned with quickly creating high-converting sales funnels, you’ll want to go with Thrive Content Builder for the included themed templates.
+If, on the other hand, you’re more concerned with quickly creating high-converting sales funnels, you’ll want to go with Thrive Architect for the included themed templates.
 You won’t be able to personally A/B test these pages from inside the plugin, but they have been designed with conversions in mind.

 “I want front-end and back-end editing”